Madigan pleads not guilty to conspiracy, corruption charges - NewsBreak

 State Board of Elections warns of voter misinformation for Election Day

-SPRINGFIELD, ILL (WICS/WRSP) — A warning for Illinois voters, be aware of possible text messages and social media election misinformation.
+SPRINGFIELD, Ill.
+(KHQA) — A warning for Illinois voters, be aware of possible text messages and social media election misinformation.
 Election Day is less than a week away and according to the State Board of Elections, Illinois voters have complained of receiving unsolicited text messages with incorrect information on Election Day polling places.

 Homeowners affected by COVID-19 eligible for Illinois Homeowner Assistance